-Palmetto Preps co-owner Lee Wardlaw caught up with Birch in a long-ranging interview to discuss his new role in Football City USA and preview his Bearcats as they begin to make preparations for a big season ahead in the Palmetto State’s top division of football.
+Palmetto Preps co-owner Lee Wardlaw caught up with Birch in a long-ranging interview to discuss his new role in “Football City USA” 🇺🇸 and preview his Bearcats as they begin to make preparations for a big season ahead in the top division of football in the Palmetto State.

-But Rock Hill will not be welcoming back the other portion of the dynamic duo that fascinated fans in Football City USA throughout the last two seasons under the “Friday Night Lights of the Palmetto State.”
-Matthew Wilson, a 6-foot-1, 190-pound 2-star who proved to have a both have cannon of an arm and be an electric runner, collected 2,155 yards and 21 touchdowns through the air and 321 yards and 10 touchdowns on the ground.
-He committed to Appalachian State in late December.
+That’s because Matthew Wilson, a 6-foot-1, 190-pound 2-star who proved to have both a cannon of an arm and electric legs, collecting 2,155 yards and 21 touchdowns through the air and 321 yards and 10 scores on the ground, waved goodbye to his prep career.
+He committed to Appalachian State in late Dec.

-Wilson and Clark treated fans to theatrics last fall, all while each of their major Division 1 recruitments continued to grow.
 As the exciting signal-caller moves on to Boone to play for offensive coordinator and quarterbacks’ coach Frank Ponce, who once led Malik Cunningham at the position under head coach Scott Satterfield during his time coaching quarterbacks at Louisville from 2019-2020, Birch and his new staff are still working to figure out who will be playing under center when the Bearcats take the field against River Bluff on Aug.
 23 in Columbia.

 The presumptive starter for Bentley’s unit will be Grissom, another player this outlet has provided extensive coverage of.
 The 6-foot-1, 175-pounder is a transfer product of Lewisville High School in Richburg, SC.
 Playing in 16 games with the Lions, he helped the program amass a 21-4 record in the 1A, recording 4,173 yards and 57 touchdowns on a 69.1% completion percentage.